Some in NYC get absentee ballots with wrong return address

 He said the proper ballots and envelopes would get to voters before the Nov.
 3 election.
 Ryan didn’t immediately describe how that would happen, how much it would cost or what would happen if voters had already mailed their completed ballot back in the provided envelopes.

-A message seeking comment was sent to the printer the city blamed for the error, Phoenix Graphics.
+A message seeking comment was sent to the printer the city blamed for the error, Phoenix Graphics — a commercial printer company based out of Rochester.

 Meanwhile, the city elections board was also dealing with confusion regarding another printing anomaly on absentee ballots.